microsoft/FluidFramework/.changeset/green-spies-arrive.md

 to construct trees entirely from JSON compatible objects using their constructors.

-Due to limitations of TypeScript and recursive types, recursive maps to not currently advertize support for this feature in their typing, but it does work at runtime.
+Due to limitations of TypeScript and recursive types, recursive maps do not advertise support for this feature in their typing, but it works at runtime.